berndporr/pi-pico-freertos-starter/README.md

 # Raspberry Pi Pico FreeRTOS Starter

-The purpose of this project is to provide a starter project for using FreeRTOS on Raspberry Pi Pico boards.
+The purpose of this project is to provide a starter project of how to use FreeRTOS on Raspberry Pi Pico boards.

-It starts as an example a task to flash an LED.
+It simply starts a freeRTOS task to flash an LED.

-Connect the LED to GPIO port 15 in series with a resistor and it will flash at 1Hz.
+Connect the LED to GPIO port 15 in series with a 330R resistor and it will flash at 1Hz.

 ![alt tag](setup.jpg)